 Apparently, teenagers in Indonesia are collecting menstrual tampons and pads and boiling them.
 This allows the mixture to cool and then imbibe the resulting liquid.
 How exactly does this get them high?
 Well, the chlorine used to sanitize menstrual products is what gets them tipsy.
 This gives them hallucinations and makes them feel like they are “flying.”

-Authorities are trying to investigate which pads caused the intoxication effects but stated that consuming the chemicals within them are dangerous.
+Authorities are trying to investigate which pads caused the intoxication effects but stated that consuming the chemicals within them is dangerous.
 (Because, DUH.)
 The sanitary napkins contain irritants called superabsorbent polymers (SAP).
 Jordana Kier, co-founder of LOLA, a reproductive health brand, stated that their organic cotton LOLA pads are made from chemically blending acrylic acid, and sodium hydroxide to form sodium polyacrylate.

 Now, I don’t know what you think about this whole stupid situation, but I think this is just more than ridiculous.
 Even more idiotic than that damn “Kiki Challenge”.
 For all of you with teenagers lying around your home, if you are noticing a serious lack of tampons in the bathroom, you might want to make sure they aren?t being used to get high.
 Because we never know nowadays.